ate47/ate47-profilegeneration/templates/README.md

 You can know me from some of my projects

 - Minecraft mods on [CurseForge](https://www.curseforge.com/members/ate48/projects) or [Modrinth](https://modrinth.com/user/DoVtMH0M), Download count: `{{download.total}}` ![svg](imgs/stonk.svg)
+- Chrome extension to call the Call of Duty API with old games [CodExtension](https://github.com/ate47/CodExtension)
 - A ClientQuery wrapper for Teamspeak 3: [TSClientQuery_Java](https://github.com/ate47/TSClientQuery_Java-Client)
 - Some university projects like
   - A compiler: [CPYRR](https://github.com/ate47/CPYRR)